Progressive Web Apps - What Are They And How To Use Them

 How can it help businesses?

-One of our articles describes main reasons for website bounces (you can find it here).
+One of our articles describes main reasons for website bounces ( Main Reasons for Website Leaves ).
 PWAs solve several of them, such as slow loading.
 Multiple firms, such as AliExpress and Alibaba managed to benefit from utilizing them as part of their business model.

 According to Google, the benefits of AliExpress’s use of the technology are quite significant, notably: